ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/instructions-and-interpreters.md

 ## CommandBox REPL

 CommandBox sports a ColdFusion Read Eval Print Loop interface or most commonly know as REPL.
 The REPL is like a programming calculator, input in output out.
 It will execute ColdFusion instructions and give you feedback on syntax and results.
+To start a REPL we must go into the CommandBox shell by typing just `box` or opening the `box` binary.

+Once in the CommandBox prompt type `repl` and you will be placed in REPL mode: